Abhijeet-Singh1/Fetch_Assessment/README.md

+#Fetch Assessment

-# Program to check the health of a set of HTTP endpoints.
+## Program to check the health of a set of HTTP endpoints.

 1. Read an input argument to a file path with a list of HTTP endpoints in YAML format.
 2. Test the health of the endpoints every 15 seconds